EventStore/documentation/docs/v6/event-sourcing/projections.md

 Unlike the entity state, which is only applying events for that single entity, projections aren't limited to only process events of a single entity and can do aggregations for multiple entities, even for different types of entities.
 :::

-Keeping all that in mind, we can write a simple projection code.
+Keeping all this in mind, we can write code for a simple projection.

 ```csharp
 public class OrderOverviewProjection {